 To build a great culture and ultimately a great company, you need innovators who know how to work together.

 Focus on the big picture.

-If you are always deciding for your employees, then you will not be free to think innovatively.
+If you constantly decide for your employees, you will not be free to think innovatively.

 If you are always doing all the work, you won’t get time to do things that may scale your company.